-The McArdle Notebooks > Introduction
+The McArdle Scrapbooks > Introduction

-Dawn at the Alamo and The Battle of San Jacinto remain among the best known of his surviving works.
-Exhaustively researched, the two paintings attempt to reproduce as accurately as possible the persons, events, accoutrements, and settings of the events they portray.
+The two paintings attempt to depict as accurately as possible the persons, events, accoutrements, and settings of the events they portray.
 To do this, McArdle amassed a body of documents, photographs, maps, and personal recollections that would later be sold to the state along with the two canvases that now hang in the Texas Senate Chamber.

-Introduction | The Notebooks | The Paintings | The Artist
+Introduction | The Scrapbooks | The Paintings | The Artist

 How to Use This Site | About the Digitization